florian-immanuel/NWP-training-scheme/README.md

-# NWP-training-schema
+# NWP-training-scheme

-How do training parameters influence performance
+In this small project I want to find out how different training parameters influence performance.